prescod/quare/README.md

 $ quare msg send --room room_id --content 'Hello everyone!'
 ```

+You can infer the `room_id` from the URL you see when you visit the document or chat in the Web interface.

 #### Pipe content from `stdin` ####

 Message content can be piped from `stdin`: